hitobito/hitobito/doc/development/04_wagons.md

 * Translations of those models in `config/locales/models.[name].de.yml`
 * seed-data: `rm -rf db/seeds`

-In order to have useful Testdata and to use tarantula, adjust the fixtures in the wagon according to the generated organizational structure:
+In order to have useful Testdata, adjust the fixtures in the wagon according to the generated organizational structure:

-* Fixtures for people, groups, roles, events, ... (`spec/fixtures`) (Groups can be exported with `rake fixtures:groups`)
+* Fixtures for people, groups, roles, events, ... (`spec/fixtures`)
-* Adjusting the tarantula tests in the wagon (`test/tarantula/tarantula_test.rb`)
+* Groups can manually created and then exported with `rake fixtures:groups` to have a realistic and usable set.

 ### Anleitung: Gruppenstruktur definieren